Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 The Silver Wolf Blade features a free-spinning plastic ring on its underside that absorbs incoming attacks.
 Combine this with smooth, sloped upper surfaces that deflect hits from above, and you’ve got a Beyblade that’s incredibly difficult to knock out.

 The new Free Ball Bit offers a unique combination of stamina and defense.
 Its ball-shaped tip provides solid spin time, while the free-spinning mechanism reduces the chance of sudden movements that could lead to ring-outs.
+The Free Ball Bit occupies a sweet spot between the passivity of the Orb Bit and the aggressiveness of the standard Ball Bit.

 Defensive strengths:

-• Free-spinning ring absorbs attacks
+• Free-spinning ring absorbs attacks from below

-• Sloped design deflects hits
+• Sloped design deflects hits from above

 • Excellent stamina for outspin wins